-The Facts in Support of Findings, as set forth in the following sections, state the County's reasons for making each finding and the rationale connecting the evidence (all records and materials comprising the administrative record for the Project) to its conclusions.
+The Facts in Support of Findings, as set forth in the following sections, state the County's reasons for making each finding and the rationale connecting the evidence to its conclusions.
 All records and materials constituting the record of the proceedings upon which these Findings are made are located at the County of Lake, Community Development Department, 255 N. Forbes Street, Lakeport, CA 95453.